nayan32biswas/mongodb-odm/docs/tutorial/aggregate.md

 ### Database

-We will start from the same database structure and the same number of data as previously.
+We will start with the same database structure and the same amount of data as previously.

 ## Aggregate data using MongoDB Console